Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Thankfully there's a way to invert the control.

-The library can set an install_name relative to _@rpath_.
+Libraries may set an install_name relative to _@rpath_.
 This is a macro, expanded at runtime.

-A binary can specify what they want @rpath to expand to, and even specify fallbacks.
+Binaries may specify what they want @rpath to expand to, and even specify fallbacks.

-Let's make fluidsynth @rpath-relative:
+Let's make fluidsynth's install_name @rpath-relative:

 {::nomarkdown}
 <label for="diagramoverflow"></label>